Ericwasepic127/Ericwasepic127/README.md

 - It is a simple game written in Python, and simulates ATM working Attackers will try to scam your ATM!
 Create Rules to protect it! **Also don't block regular users too!**
 ### How to run?
 - You can run this without installing python, download the [safeATM.py](./safeATM.py), open https://ericwasepic127.github.io/ide.html and click at `Upload code from storage`.
 Then click `Run` when it's available to click, and follow instructions on screen!
+Or just go to [this link](https://ericwasepic127.github.io/ide.html?url=https://raw.githubusercontent.com/Ericwasepic127/ericwasepic127/refs/heads/main/safeATM.py) to get into without any downloading!
 If you have local environment, download the [safeATM.py](./safeATM.py) and run as `python3 safeATM.py`